hubert22143/Exercises/README.md

-# Exercises
+# Blog?
+Treat this repository as something I use to say about the things i've learned.
-In this repository, I will write the things I've learned, which doesn't contain any html, js, or any other files than txt.
+In this repository, I will write the things I've learned, which doesn't contain any html, js, or any other files than txt. <br>

+This repository is intented to help me to recap the most informations i've gathered at the end of the day.
+Though it might not be really helpfull and understandable for you, it is for me. <br>

 8/18/2023   5:49PM